-World Heart Day is coming up on the 29th of September.
+World Heart Day is in September.
 And what better way to celebrate it than by doing a little more to keep our tickers in shape?

 By maintaining (or making) a few simple changes to your lifestyle, you can reduce your chances of developing heart disease, and lead a more comfortable, happier, and possible longer life.
 And even if there is a history of heart disease in your family, there are definitely means of prevention.
 Here’s everything you need to know about the art of keeping your heart healthy.

 Even if you can’t manage every day, try to get some exercise most days of the week.
 Daily or at least regular exercise has been shown to reduce the risk of heart disease.
 This is even more effective if the physical activity is combined with other lifestyle measures, such as staying at a healthy weight and adhering to a healthy diet.

 Here’s why physical activity makes such a difference: it significantly lessens the risk of developing various conditions that could cause heart strain, including cholesterol problems, high blood pressure, and diabetes.
 You don’t even have to engage in a strenuous exercise; just stay active.

 Although the Mediterranean diet and the DASH eating plan have been known to be beneficial for Heart Disease, pioneering studies suggest that a low-fat plant based diet are most effective in preventing heart disease and even improve symptoms for patients with existing Heart Disease.
 You usually can’t go wrong with a diet that is rich in whole grains and fruits and veggies.
 You should also include beans, and other low-fat plant protein sources.
 It is a very prudent idea to limit your intake of certain kinds of fats, particularly trans fats as well saturated fats.